e-conomic/studylab-sessions/README.md

 We will demo git using GitHub and two developer machines.
 One developer machine on the mac, and another on Windows running in a VM.

-* Create a repository on Github
+* Create a repository on Github with a Readme file
 * Switch to the terminal
 * Navigate to desired folder
 * Clone the created repository on Computer 1